Employee Benefits: Outplacement Service for Departing Workers

-When designing what outplacement service will work best for your company, there are some criteria to determine a good fit.
-While every organization is different there are some factors that can make for a more positive and productive relationship with an outplacement provider.
+Every organization is different, but some factors can make for a more positive and productive relationship with an outplacement provider.

-Adaptability: an outplacement service must be adaptable to meet the needs of each organization.
-Do not expect a one-size-fits-all solution.
+- Adaptability: An outplacement service must be able to adjust protocol to meet the needs of each organization.
+Don't expect a one-size-fits-all solution.
 Choose a provider with multiple levels of support that can be customized to your company.
 Choose flexible and scalable solutions that can grow with your organization over time.

-Seamless: using an outplacement service must be a seamless experience from start to finish for all your employees.
-It must be simple to access and live support from caring people should be in place.
+- A seamless transition: Using an outplacement service should be a seamless experience from start to finish for all your employees.
+It must be simple to access, and live support from caring people should be in place.
 Virtual outplacement can be a good option for companies that have offices in multiple regions.

-Complaint: make sure that your outplacement service complies with all local and state laws.
+- Dealing with complaints: Ensure that your outplacement service complies with all local and state laws.
 This helps to reduce any risk to your organization.
-For example, it can be very difficult to deal with a wrongful termination lawsuit if all the laws are not carefully followed and documented.
+It can be very difficult to deal with a wrongful termination lawsuit on top of everything else if all the laws aren't carefully followed and actions aren't documented.

-In any layoff situation, employees who are either on the chopping block or those who will be left behind need to hear from leadership.
+- Be upfront: Employees who are either on the chopping block or those who will be left behind need to hear it from leadership.
 An outplacement service can help leaders craft a message to dispel potential fears.
 No one needs to be left to their own devices during this transition.
-There is help and support available for employees and the companies they work.
+There's help and support available for employees and the companies they work for.

 Many employees turn to social networks and company review websites to share their work experiences with the world.
 They're more likely to create a better image for the company they're leaving if they have a positive experience in a bad situation.